 The recoverable amount of goodwill allocated to each cash-generating units or groups of cash-generating units is calculated based on value in use.
 Value in use is calculated by discounting the future cash flows expected to be generated from the cash-generating unit or the group of cash-generating units to the present value.
 The Group uses the latest business plan approved by management to calculate the future cash flows.
 The future cash flows stated in the business plan are calculated based on past performance, management's forecast of market trends, current industry trends, and long-term inflation forecast for each territory.
 Cost is estimated by considering the changes in revenue.
-A five-year cash flow forecast period is used to calculate the value in use.
-After the fifth year, growth rate estimated based on the relevant GDP growth rate is used.
+In principle, a five-year cash flow forecast period is used to calculate the value in use.
+For a period exceeding five years, a growth rate estimated based on the relevant GDP growth rate is used.
+As presented in Note 13 "Impairment of non-financial assets (4) Deterioration of profitability in the Terumo Interventional Systems division in China", the cash flow forecast period used for the impairment is nine years.
 The pre-tax discount rate is calculated based on the specific risks associated with the relevant segment and the country in which the operating activities are carried out.
 The terminal value growth rate is the growth rate, which reflects the country in which the cash-generating unit or the group of cash-generating units is located and the industry situation, which does not exceed the average long-term growth rate of the market.

-For Cardiac and Vascular Company, the pre-tax discount rate used to calculate the value in use of the cash-generating unit or the group of cash-generating units to which goodwill is allocated is 9.6-10.0% and 10.6-11.0%, and the terminal value growth rate is 1.7-2.3% and 1.7-2.1% as of March 31, 2023 and March 31, 2024, respectively.

-For Blood and Cell Technologies Company, the pre-tax discount rate used to calculate the value in use of the cash-generating unit or the group of cash-generating units to which goodwill is allocated is 9.3% and 9.9%, and the terminal value growth rate is 2.3% and 2.2% as of March 31, 2023 and March 31, 2024, respectively.
+For the Cardiac and Vascular Company, the pre-tax discount rate used to calculate the value in use of the cashgenerating unit or the group of cash-generating units to which goodwill is allocated is 10.6-11.0% and 10.7-11.9%, and the terminal value growth rate is 1.7-2.1% and 1.8-2.2% as of March 31, 2024 and March 31, 2025, respectively.
+For the Blood and Cell Technologies Company, the pre-tax discount rate used to calculate the value in use of the cash-generating unit or the group of cash-generating units to which goodwill is allocated is 9.9% and 10.0%, and the terminal value growth rate is 2.2% as of March 31, 2024 and March 31, 2025, respectively.